keystonejs/keystone/docs/guides/mutation-lifecycle.md

 The actual update step for these backlinks will be performed during the [Resolve backlinks] step, once all other pre-hooks and database operations have been completed on the primary target list.

-#### 3. Resolve input (`create/update`)
+#### 3. Resolve Input (`create/update/authenticate`)

-The `resolveInput` hook allows the developer to modify the incoming item before it is inserted/updated within the database.
+The `resolveInput` and `resolveAuthInput` hooks allows the developer to modify the incoming item before it is inserted/updated within the database.

-For full details of how and when to use this hook, please consult the hooks documentation.
+For full details of how and when to use this hook, please consult the [API docs](/docs/api/hooks.md).

-#### 3. Validate input/delete (`create/update/delete`)
+#### 4. Validate Data (`create/update/delete/authenticate`)

-The `validateInput` and `validateDelete` hooks allow the developer to specify validation rules which must be met before the data is inserted into the database.
+The `validateInput`, `validateDelete` and `validateAuthInput` hooks allow the developer to specify validation rules which must be met before the data is inserted into the database.

 These hooks can throw a `ValidationFailureError` when they encounter invalid data, which will terminate the operational phase.

-For full details of how and when to use these hooks, please consult the hooks documentation.
+For full details of how and when to use these hooks, please consult the [API docs](/docs/api/hooks.md).

-#### 4. Before change/delete (`create/update/delete`)
+#### 5. Before Operation (`create/update/delete/authenticate`)

-The `beforeChange` and `beforeDelete` hooks allows the developer to perform any operations which interact with external systems, such as external data stores, which depend on resolved and validated data.
+The `beforeChange`, `beforeDelete` and `beforeAuth` hooks allows the developer to perform any operations which interact with external systems, such as external data stores, which depend on resolved and validated data.

-For full details of how and when to use these hooks, please consult the hooks documentation.
+For full details of how and when to use these hooks, please consult the [API docs](/docs/api/hooks.md).

-#### 5. Database operation (`create/update/delete`)
+#### 6. Database Operation (`create/update/delete/authenticate`)

 The database operation is where the keystone database adapter is used to make the requested changes in the database.
+In the case of `authenticate` operations no data is modified; the auth strategy `verify` function in invoked instead.

-#### 6. Resolve backlinks (`create/update/delete`)
+#### 7. Resolve Backlinks (`create/update/delete`)

 During this stage, all pending backlinks which need to be updated on referenced lists are resolved.
 This involves performing an `updateMutation` on the referenced list, performing either a `connect` or `disconnect` operation on the referenced relationship field.